Overall assessment by the Executive Board: thyssenkrupp with opportunities as a diversified industrial group

 The risks described in the section "Macroeconomic risks" may diminish our market prospects and therefore lead to sales risks.
-In the event of sustained developments, a market-oriented adjustment or relocation of capacities is one conceivable measure to control risk.
+In the event of sustained developments, we carry out market-oriented adjustments or relocate capacities.

 Further details on sales risks and on our professional receivables management system to counter the risk of bad debt are provided in the section "Operational risks of the business areas".

 The management of major contracts involving a high degree of complexity and long project lead times is a core challenge in the Industrial Solutions business area.
 Cost overruns and/or delays in individual project phases cannot be ruled out.
 Individual identified order risks are currently classified collectively as medium.
 To minimize these risks we continuously improve our management instruments so that we are aware of current order status at all times and able to take project-related measures quickly if required.